-Open Spaces and Trail Corridors
+Open Spaces

-The areas designated open space on the Concept map are parks, stream and trail corridors, wetlands and floodplains, largely undeveloped upland areas, and areas of compatible very low density residential development.
+The areas designated open space on the Concept map are parks, stream corridors, wetlands and floodplains, largely undeveloped upland areas, or areas of very low density residential development.
+(These areas of residential development retain a highly open pattern and are generally unfenced).
 Many of these natural features already have significant land set aside as open space.
 The Tualatin Mountains, for example, contain major parks such as Forest Park and Tryon Creek State Park and numerous smaller parks such as Gabriel Park in Portland and Wilderness Park in West Linn.
 Other areas are oriented toward wetlands and streams, with Fanno Creek in Washington County having one of the best systems of parks and open space in the region.